 Even morticians can fall under consumer services since they are essentially providing services to loved ones.

 As you can imagine, this covers a lot of different job opportunities, many of them even being entry-level positions.

 Just about any job you can think of where the priority is a great consumer experience would be a part of this path.

 Some of the top industries that employ people for these careers include:

 - Travel + Leisure

 The number of consumer service companies out there is huge.
 There are hotels, retail stores, restaurants, and so much more.
 Each of these requires customer support people with exceptional interpersonal skills to help make sure there are satisfied customers that will keep coming back.

 Below are some of the most common opportunities for consumer services professionals or customer service representatives.

 Just about every company requires exceptional customer service associates.
 From clothing stores to major corporations, the need for skilled, professional, and dedicated customer service associates is large.

 You may work face-to-face in a retail environment or work behind the scenes via phone or computer.
-No matter which option you decide is best for you – both require exceptional people and communication skills.
+No matter which option you decide is best for you – both require excellent communication skills and a knack for keeping people happy.
 Keeping cool under pressure is also an added bonus.